Clinical UM Guideline

 In a 2008 update of the Cochrane Database Systematic Review, Staal and associates stated that the effectiveness of injection therapy for low-back pain is still debatable.
 Heterogeneity of target tissue, pharmacological agent and dosage generally found in randomized controlled trials (RCTs) points to the need for clinically valid comparisons in a literature synthesis.
 However, it cannot be ruled out that specific subgroups of individuals may respond to a specific type of injection therapy.

 Chou and colleagues (2009) evaluated clinical data for the American Pain Society Clinical Practice Guideline: Nonsurgical Interventional Therapies for Low Back Pain.
 They found that evidence from randomized, placebo controlled trials showing benefits of most interventional injection therapies for back pain is limited.
-More evidence is needed to demonstrate efficacy of injection therapies that target presumed facet joint or sacroiliac joint pain.
-For radiculopathy, there is fair evidence of benefits associated with epidural steroid injections however; the decision to use epidural steroid injection should take into account the short-term nature of symptom relief and inconsistent results of epidural steroid trials.
+More evidence is needed to demonstrate efficacy of injection therapies that target presumed facet joint for sacroiliac joint pain.
+For radiculopathy, there is fair evidence of benefits associated with epidural steroid injections; however, the decision to use epidural steroid injection should take into account the short-term nature of symptom relief and inconsistent results of epidural steroid trials.
 More well-designed randomized trials are needed to guide appropriate use of injection therapy for back pain.

 Pain management presents a major challenge to healthcare providers because of its complex natural history and unclear etiology.
 Clinical decision making for diagnosing and treating chronic pain is difficult due to the subjective nature of pain.
 Although there are clinical studies for facet injections, the results vary with respect to the degree and duration of pain relief and it is difficult to standardize treatment models.